 Chapter 12 describes special categories of wireless systems like ad-hoc networks (e.g., bluetooth), ad-hoc networks with the support of cellular concept, and networks mainly designed for data access or transfer (e.g., Wi-fi and WiMAX).
 The chapter also expounds on Zigbee, which is a special protocol for the wireless sensor network, and UWB, which is used for ultra-high speed indoor communication.
+The chapter ends with discussion of Next Generation Network (NGN), considered to be a promising alternative to the existing public switched telephone network (PSTN) and Light Fidelity (Li-Fi), a bidirectional, high speed futuristic technology in wirless communication.

-Appendices A to F deal with linear systems theory, algebra for the linear system, probability theory, DSP fundamentals applied to OFDM processing, satellite communication aspects, and Erlang and Poisson traffic tables.
+Appendices A to G deal with linear systems theory, algebra for the linear system, probability theory, DSP fundamentals applied to OFDM processing, satellite communication aspects, and Erlang and Poisson traffic tables, and Interleaver.